 A Commutation of Sentence may adjust an applicant’s incarceration or penalty to one less severe but does not restore any civil rights, and it does not restore the authority to own, possess, or use firearms.

 Restoration of Civil Rights in Florida

-The Restoration of Civil Rights restores to an applicant all of the rights of citizenship in the State of Florida enjoyed before the felony conviction, except the specific authority to own, possess, or use firearms.
-Waiting period is 5 years without a hearing, or 7 years with a hearing.
+The Restoration of Civil Rights restores to an applicant all the rights of citizenship in the State of Florida enjoyed before the felony conviction, except the specific authority to own, possess, or use firearms.
+The waiting period is 5 years without a hearing or 7 years with a hearing.

 Specific Authority to Own, Possess, or Use Firearms

-The Specific Authority to Own, Possess, or Use Firearms restores to an applicant the right to own, possess, or use firearms, which were lost as a result of a felony conviction under Florida law.
-Waiting period is 8 years.
+The Specific Authority to Own, Possess or Use Firearms restores to an applicant the right to own, possess, or use firearms, which were lost because of a felony conviction under Florida law.
+The waiting period is 8 years.